 In this section we'll go over the four types of triads and their chord symbols.

-Let's start with the standard triad, a major triad.
-The chord symbol for a major triad is just the capitol letter of the name of the chord, i.e. C is the symbol for C major triad.
+Let's start with the most common triad, a major triad.
+The chord symbol for a major triad is just the capital letter of the name of the chord, i.e. C is the symbol for C major triad.
 Sometimes you will also see the symbol Cmaj as well.
 This triad has the root note (the note that is also the name of the chord), the major third and a perfect fifth.
 It consists of a minor third stacked on a major third (in a C major triad, C to E is a major third, and E to G is a minor third.)
 Here's all twelve major triads:

 The next triad isn't as common, the diminished triad.
 The chord symbol for diminished triads is a circle or dim.
 For example, C diminished triad is written as Cº or Cdim.
 It has the root note, a minor third and a diminished fifth.
 It consists of two minor thirds stacked on each other.
 The difference from a major triad is that the top two notes are lowered a half step.